 Several options are available.
 If you are having an EMERGENCY call 911.
-For non emergency events call our dispatcher at 436-9620 and ask for a Deputy to respond.
-You may also make a complaint at the front desk at 1700 West Leonard Street.
+For non emergency events call our dispatcher at (850) 436-9620 and ask for a Deputy to respond.
+You may also make a complaint at the front desk at 1700 West Leonard Street from 8:00 AM – 4:30 PM, Monday – Friday (closed for holidays).
 Keep in mind that if there is a crime scene (such as a burglary at your home) we are going to want to respond to that location to take the report.
-Finally there is eReports for online reporting. eReports is designed to facilitate the routine reporting of criminal acts where there is no immediate threat to life or safety. eReports enables you to submit a report online.
+Finally there is eReports for online reporting.
+EReports is designed to facilitate the routine reporting of criminal acts where there is no immediate threat to life or safety.
+EReports enables you to submit a report online.
 It is not designed to initiate a call for service, and a deputy will not be dispatched in response to your eReport.

-Fingerprinting is available at the Escambia Sheriff’s Office Administrative Building, Front desk, from 8:00am – 3:45pm, Monday through Friday (excluding holidays).
+Fingerprinting is available at the Escambia County Sheriff’s Office Administrative Building at 1700 West Leonard Street, Pensacola, Florida 32501.
+The administrative front desk is open from 8:00 AM – 3:45 PM, Monday through Friday (excluding holidays).
 The cost is $15.00 for the first card and $5.00 for each additional card (CASH ONLY).
-You should have a fingerprint card at the time of the fingerprinting.
+You should have your a fingerprint card at the time of the fingerprinting.
 The agency or company requesting the fingerprints should supply the card.
 Fingerprints for concealed weapon permit are $5.00.
 You must present a picture ID at the time of fingerprinting.
-If you have any further questions you can call (850) 436-9630.
+If you have any further questions, you can call (850) 436-9630.

 Phone Number: (850) 436-9501